richardschoen/iforgit/knowledge/STRSEUARC.md

-# Using the STRSEUARC Command to capture before/after changes from STRSEU
+# Using the STRSEUARC Command to capture changes to from STRSEU after editing
+Customer would like to automatically capture source member changes to git after every source edit.

-Customer has a need to determine who is making changes to source members with SEU.
+Along with the source changes they would like to prompt the user Customer has a need to determine who is making changes to source members with SEU.

 This is an independent auditing need external to iForGit.